vmsmith/LearningGit/1_Stand_Alone_Machine.md

 	    .gitignore

 We will talk about `reset` and `HEAD` later.
 For now we want to notice that `.gitignore` did not get added.
-We had made some changes to the repository earlier, and had then forgotten them.
+We had made some changes to it (and hence, the repository) earlier, but we forgot to add and commit them.

 One way to mitigate that is to use a `.` when you do adds.
 This tells Git to add *all* files in the repository to the staging area.